laravel-enso/documentation/docs/packages/file-manager.md

 - should not be used directly but through its chaperone model

 The `Attachable` interface:
-- defines a series of methods that need to be implemented by the chaperone model (such as [Document](https://github.com/laravel-enso/DocumentsManager/blob/master/src/app/Models/Document.php))
+- defines a series of methods that need to be implemented by the chaperone model (example: [Document](https://github.com/laravel-enso/DocumentsManager/blob/master/src/app/Models/Document.php))
 - the methods have a default implementation found in the `HasFile` trait
 - of course, if required, even if using the trait, the methods may be overridden for specific scenarios